-Meriam is the US head of public international law and investment disputes.
-She is also a member of Dentons' litigation and dispute resolution practice group where she focuses on international investment and commercial arbitration and risk management, covering various industries across the globe, including but not limited to, infrastructure, oil and gas, mineral resources, mining, hospitality and real estate.
+Meriam is the US chair of public international law and international arbitration and co-head of the Latin America arbitration practice group.
+She focuses on international investment and commercial arbitration and risk management, covering various industries across the globe, including but not limited to, infrastructure, oil and gas, mineral resources, mining, hospitality and real estate.

 Her experience includes participation in arbitrations before the International Centre for Dispute Resolution (ICDR), London Court of International Arbitration (LCIA), United Nations Commission on International Trade Law (UNCITRAL), International Chamber of Commerce (ICC), and the International Centre for the Settlement of Investment Disputes (ICSID) and the Permanent Court of Arbitration (PCA) at The Hague.